 Set over 7 floors; it’s considered one of the cities’ top tourist attractions.
 Entering the store, you will be amazed.
 There is so much going on, on every floor.

-There are wonderful toy displays, live toy demonstrations by the staff which is renowned for their fun friendly demeanour.
+There are wonderful toy displays and live toy demonstrations by the staff renowned for their fun, friendly demeanour.
 There are also themed areas like the Harry Potter-themed area on the lower floor.

 What else would you expect from the best toy shop in the world!!